 In September of 2015, Juvenile Court received initial certification from the Supreme Court of Ohio to conduct Family Dependency Court.
 To receive this certification, Muskingum County Juvenile Court had to submit an application to the Supreme Court Commission on Specialized Dockets, undergo a site visit by commission members, and provide specific program materials in compliance with certification standards.
-[On January 15, 2016, the Commission on Specialized Dockets awarded Muskingum County Juvenile Courts Family Dependency Court final certification pursuant to Sup.
-R. 36.26 effective through December 31, 2017.]
+On January 15, 2016, the Commission on Specialized Dockets awarded Muskingum County Juvenile Courts Family Dependency Court final certification pursuant to Sup.
+R. 36.26.